What's happening in sport? Five things to know

 The talks keep alive the hopes of North Korean figure skaters Ryom Tae Ok and Kim Ju Sik of competing next month, especially as we reported on Monday the IOC has extended the deadline for the registration of North Korean athletes.

 Here are our must-read articles on the Winter Olympics.
 If it seems like a lot, it's OK -- you've a month to read them all before the Games get under way.
 Being as you're already there, you've also got a month to master our Korean Winter Olympics dictionary.
-Let us know how you get on with hat task on our Facebook page.
+Let us know how you get on with that task on our Facebook page.

 Big deal for Formula E